Best Wheat for Diabetes

 Varieties like red wheat are high in protein, and an excellent source of dietary fiber, selenium, and manganese; all of which are necessary for proper metabolism and overall health.

 If you can’t think of going without chapatti, we highly recommend shifting from chapattis made from regular wheat flour to flour made from khapli (emmer), Brum, jungli, Bansi, spelt, or indeed any of the ancient wheat varieties.
 Whether you’re diabetic or not, these wheat variants, with their particular spectrum of nutrients, offer all-around benefits that can enhance everyone’s wellbeing.
+If you're looking for which rice is best for diabetics, visit here.

-#is wheat good for diabetes
+3. Is wheat good for diabetes?